Sreelekha Mitra: Career

 She accepted the role of Bimala in Reema Mukherjee's directorial debut Ardhangini Ek Ardhsatya (2016) based on Tagore's much celebrated novel Ghare Baire.
 The film met neither critical nor commercial success.
 Mitra eschewed the lead in Dupur Thakurpo: Season 2.

 Mitra featured as 'Pori pishi' in Rainbow Jelly (2018), a film by Soukarya Ghosal.
 Her performance in the film won her critical favour.
 She featured in Anshumaan Banerjee's Baro Second (2020) where she played Srijita alongside Silajit portraying Debanjan, Srijita's husband and the male protagonist.

 Her directorial venture is Bitter Half.
 She will be seen in The Inside Job, a film directed by Shieladitya Moulik.
 She featured in Nirbhaya.

 Sreelekha starred in Aditya Vikram Sengupta's third feature film, Once Upon a Time in Calcutta, as Ela, the protagonist of the film.
 She plays a bereaved mother who wants a separation from her husband and struggles to have a separate house for herself.
 To fit in the shoe of the character, Sengupta never approved her to wear any makeup.

 The film had its world premiere at the 78th Venice International Film Festival.
 Mid-Day considered the film one of the 20 best Indian films of 2021.
 Of her performance in the film, Anupama Chopra writes, "Sreelekha plays Ela without a trace of vanity.
 Her circumstances might be pathetic but she certainly isn't.
 Instead, Aditya and Gokhan imbue her life with poetry."
 For her performance, she got overwhelmingly positive reviews.
 The role earned her an award in the Best Actress in a Leading Role category at the New York Indian Film Festival, 2022.

 Her directorial venture Ebong Chaad won the Best Short Film award at the Colaj Bengaluru Bengali Film Festival, 2022 and She was awarded in the Best Director — Short Film category.
-Mitra, then, featured in Raaj Mukherjee's Bengali dramafilm Tritiyo Purush (2022).
+Mitra, then, featured in Raaj Mukherjee's Bengali drama film Tritiyo Purush (2022).
+She would be seen in Fair and Ugly directed by Prosenjit Biswas.
+She approached by Rashed Raha, to portray the role of Anamika Saha, a successful entrepreneur his Bangladeshi venture Kolkata Diaries.
+The screenplay was written by Khairul Basar.